Mass Spectrometry Facility

 a combination of scientific service with own research interests

 The Mass Spectrometry group performs small to large scale proteomic and metabolomic analyses for all research groups at the MPIMG.
 We provide a versatile proteomics and metabolomics platform for the institute including sample preparation, sample digestion, mass spectrometry, and data analysis.
+For more details of provided and possible methods and work-flows, please visit our INTRANET site (internal only).

 Beside the mass spectrometry service for the entire MPIMG, we perform our own research projects and are involved in several externally funded projects.